-AT&T reveals Samsung Galaxy Note Jelly Bean update detailsAlex Wagner - Deputy Managing Editor, News Desk
+AT&T reveals Samsung Galaxy Note Jelly Bean update detailsAlex Wagner - Editorial Director of News and Content

 Still rocking an original Samsung Galaxy Note on AT&T?
 Your day in the sun is nearly here, friend, as AT&T has announced that it plans to begin rolling out the Galaxy Note's update to Android 4.1.2 Jelly Bean on May 3.
 AT&T revealed the news on its official support page for the Galaxy Note, explaining that the Jelly Bean update will be made available through Samsung's Kies software.